Authority bias: Legitimacy of authority

-Authority bias is greater when the authority figure in question is seen to be legitimate, that is they are accepted to be in an authorized position of relative power, and have the right to demand obedience.
+Authority bias is greater when the authority figure in question is seen to be legitimate, that is, when they are accepted to be in an authorized position of relative power and have the right to demand obedience.
 Research has highlighted certain important characteristics that can mark one as a legitimate authority figure, strengthening authority bias, with individuals more likely to be influenced by and obey such figures.
 These markers can affect whether people regard an individual as an authority figure.

 Relative position in the social hierarchy

 All societies are structured in a hierarchical manner, and often those who possess a higher social status are situated further up the hierarchy.
-The majority of people accept that in order to maintain a co-operative, functioning society and avoid social chaos, a certain degree of individual choice must be relinquished to authority figures, often representing government institutions, whose role means they have greater status in the social hierarchy.
-For example, most accept that in the criminal justice system, the police have the right to exercise power over others and apprehend wrongdoers, as their role indicates their position in the social hierarchy and their authority.
+The majority of people accept that, in order to maintain a co-operative, functioning society and avoid social chaos, a certain degree of individual choice must be relinquished to authority figures, often representing government institutions, whose role means they have greater status in the social hierarchy.
+For example, most people accept that, in the criminal justice system, the police have the right to exercise power over others and apprehend wrongdoers, as their role indicates their position in the social hierarchy and their authority.
 This is often instilled in children from a young age, with parents instructing them to defer to authority figures such as teachers and policemen and accept the opinions of authority figures as correct.
 There is also a tendency to attribute greater accuracy to and respect the opinions of experts such as doctors.
 For example, most people have complete confidence in their doctor treating them, as a trusted authority figure with a high social status.
 This normative behavior can be a useful shortcut, but blind acceptance of expert advice can raise issues if it becomes an automatic response.
 This was demonstrated by a study conducted by the psychiatrist Charles Hofling, who found that 21 out of 22 nurses would have given patients a potentially fatal dose of a drug when asked to by a doctor despite this instruction contravening official guidance forbidding the administration of the drug.
 Similar studies in other areas of society have demonstrated the problems that can arise as a result of unquestioningly accepting the opinions of those regarded as having higher status in the social hierarchy.